Q- Parking?

 Q- Can I work out after the session?

 A- There’s no easy answer to this question...
 Depending on what we are working with, I normally advise clients to take it a bit easy after their session especially if we are working with an injury.
-Oftentimes the area will feel much better after treatment but may still be weak or healing, and pushing it too fast too hard may result in a reinjury.
-On the other hand, I have had some of my professional athletes come in for maintenance work and then do a big workout a few hours later or the next day, and tell me that they feel great as everything is opened up.
+Oftentimes the area will feel much better after treatment but may still be weak or healing, and pushing it too fast too hard may result in a re-injury.
+On the other hand, I have had some of my professional athletes come in for maintenance work and then do a big workout a few hours later and tell me that they feel great as everything is opened up.

 For most people, I recommend easy range of motion movement to help the body integrate the changes the day of the treatment, to make sure they are properly hydrated, and to gradually increase the intensity of their workouts over the course of a day or two to allow the body to continue to integrate without putting a big stresses on the system that might interrupt this process.
-I can offer more individual recommendations after our session based on what we were working with.
+I can offer more individual recommendations after our session based on what we work with.